iamgopalsahu/iamgopalsahu/README.md

 ## About Me 🔍

-- Working on Google Cloud (Data and AI&ML area).
+- Working on Google Cloud (Data Engineering and AI&ML area).
 - Writing my first book.
 - Learning new things everyday.